rAPIdy-org/rAPIdy/README.md

 ## Choose your path

-* You can create APIs the way you want.
+* Unleash your creativity in shaping APIs
 * **rAPIdy** supports 3 basic types for defining incoming parameters
   * 🌒 param
     * Path